FuzzAnything/Hopper/README.md

 ```

 The script will create a `install` directory in hopper's root directory, then you can use `hopper`.
-To use the command anywhere, you can set your project directory in your PATH variable.
+To use the command anywhere, you can set the project directory in your PATH variable.

 ### Using Docker
 You can choose to use the Dockerfile, which build the requirements and Hopper.